sonicsasha/Foorum.io/README.md

 - An admin page, where admins can nominate other users to either admin status or moderator status.
 (Right now if there are no admin accounts, the user can go to /upgradeToAdmin to upgrade their own account to admin status.)
 - Deleting topics?

+# Heroku
+You can test the app yourself over at https://foorum-io.herokuapp.com/